addff/2503-ITT440/10% Individual Assignment/M3CS2554A/NUR FARAH FAIZZAH BINTI RAHMAT/README.md

 * To implement hashing techniques for the purpose of evaluating visual similarities and differences between digital image
 * To develop the ability to intepret and analyze image hash outputs to assess the degree of similarity between images
 ### IMAGE PROCESSING
-Image processing refers to the techniques of converting an image into its digital representation and applying various operations tp extract meaningful information from it.
-Typically, an image processing system interprets iamges as two-dimensional signals and utilizes predefined signal processing methods to analyze and manipulate the image data
+Image processing refers to the techniques of converting an image into its digital representation and applying various operations to extract meaningful information from it.
+Typically, an image processing system interprets images as two-dimensional signals and utilizes predefined signal processing methods to analyze and manipulate the image data
 ### IMAGEHASH
 <img src="logo.png" alt="logo" width="250">